Mustapha-AJEGHRIR/arabic_calligraphy/README.md

 ## Calliar
-Import the calliar repository into your project.
+Import the calliar repository into your project, by executing the bash script as follows :

 ```
-$ git submodule init
-$ git submodule update
+$ bash get_calliar.sh
 ```
+The script initialises the git submodules, updates it.
+Then extracts the dataset.